ipfs-inactive/docs/content/introduction/overview.md

 Instead of being location-based, IPFS addresses a file by *what’s in it*, or by it’s *content*.
 The content identifier above is a *hash* of the content at that address, which means it’s also unique to that content, even though it’s [relatively] short.
 It also allows you to verify you got what you asked for — bad actors can’t just hand you content that doesn’t match.
 (If hashes are new to you, check out [the concept guide on hashes]({{<relref "guides/concepts/hashes.md">}}) for a good introduction.)

 <aside class="alert alert-info">
   Why do we say “content” instead of “files” or “web pages” here?
+Because a content identifier can point to many different types of data.
 In order to make the storage & transmission of data more efficient, IPFS can break files up in to many smaller pieces — which then means the system needs some metadata to tie them back together.
 An IPFS address can refer to the metadata of just a single piece of a file, a whole file, a directory, a whole website, or even other kinds of data.
-There’s no single kind of thing that content identifier identifies.
 </aside>

 Because the address of a file in IPFS is tied to the content itself, links in IPFS can’t be changed.
 For example…